BlockchainCommons/iOS-CBitcoin/README.md

 C bindings for [libbitcoin](https://github.com/libbitcoin).
 Intended primarily as support for the [Bitcoin](https://github.com/BlockchainCommons/iOS-Bitcoin) framework, which depends on this one and provides Swift bindings for libbitcoin.

+## Blog Post

+On January 25, 2019 I published an announcement for this framework on my blog [here](https://wolfmcnally.com/125/announcing-open-source-bitcoin-framework-for-ios/).

 ## Requirements

 * Swift 4.2